What is Penetration Testing?

 Penetration testing is known as an assimilated hack to identify vulnerabilities in your environment that hackers can exploit to extract your critical data.
 It is also known as ethical hacking.
 Since today’s hackers are sophisticated as demonstrated by today’s news headlines of cyber-attacks both targeting government organizations and corporations, you need a team of highly qualified cybersecurity experts that can think like today’s advanced cyber attackers.

-Why is Penetration Testing Necessary?
+Why and When is a Penetration Test Necessary?

 Penetrating testing is mandatory not only for compliance, also to gain knowledge of the most effective ways to defend your organization from the vulnerabilities identified from the penetration test.
 In addition to knowing if breached from these exposed vulnerabilities, you will know the amount of damage it can cause your organization.
 Knowledge is power.
 When you know these critical factors, you can successfully protect your critical data and monitor your critical data.
 Our client’s benefit from our effective remediation after identifying their vulnerabilities.